 A choreographic novell regarding space

-The work is an attempt to look at the western philosophical thinking and writing and it’s choreographic content.
-What ideas have been abandoned, which one has been kept?
-How do they make us move, become producers of space and how does this in turn established cultures?
-They work is also a translation of a male writer’s choreographic language onto a female body and her movements.
-What is held between the written words and the moving body?
+The investigations mainly thrive from theory in the book Production of Space written by the French philosopher and sociologist Henri Lefebvre.
+This, as the work aims to look at western philosophical thinking and writing and to understand its choreographic content.
+It is also an act of translating a male writer’s choreographic language onto a female body’s movements: What is held between the written words and the moving body?
 What is lost?

 The stories told in the work are based on conversations.
 One which the artist had with a friend from Brazil, just establishing a life in Sweden and their encounter with a western social choreography.
 The other two were conversations the artist had with archaeologists working at the museum where the work was produced.
 They describe the ways they as archaeologists produce space by looking in a certain way that they are trained to.